Episode 1 | Review Score – 3.5/5

 Even when Kiyoi gains a little tarnish, Hira remains steadfastly dedicated.
 Kiyoi’s mixed message on their last day of school is received as ‘I’m done with you now’ – of course it is.
 Hira expects nothing else from his shining star.

-The second half depicts Hira’s first year in university while Kiyoi begins his career as an actor, doing small stage plays and a TV ad.
+The second half depicts Hira’s first year in university while Kiyoi begins his career as an actor, doing small stage plays and TV ads.
 The two reconnect through Hira’s mate whose brother happens to be Kiyoi’s stage director.

 Based on the 2014 light novel, Utsukushii Kare, production value is surprisingly high for the BL or ‘boys love’ romance.
 Popular for years in south-east Asia, the sub-genre is gaining ground internationally as series pop up on various streaming services.